 There's never been a better time to learn our favorite Netflix hacks.
 After a recent Netflix price increase, the big red streaming machine is now more expensive than ever, with the cost of a subscription reaching up to $20 per month.
-It's factors like this that helped me feel better about canceling Netflix (though I did un-cancel Netflix a month later).
+And Netflix is about to get harder to be thrifty on, as the big Netflix password-sharing crackdown expands.

-Yes, Netflix, which once used to be pretty affordable, is now almost three times the price of Hulu.
-Of course, Hulu is an ad-supported tier — Netflix has no ads — but you're still having to foot that ever-increasing bill.
+Yes, Netflix, which once used to be pretty affordable, can be as much as 2.5 times as much as Hulu.
+Of course, Hulu is an ad-supported tier — Netflix with ads just arrived, more on that below — but you're still having to foot that ever-increasing bill.

 And that's not easy to do during a moment where rivals such as HBO Max and Peacock have apparently taken a bunch of the best movies that Netflix used to house.
-HBO Max, annoyingly, is probably going to get more expensive, as HBO Max and Discovery Plus will be combined, instead of being sold as a bundle.
+HBO Max, annoyingly, is probably going to get more expensive, as HBO Max and Discovery Plus will be combined for HBO Max customers, who will get a price hike through this, too.

 Here are our tips and tricks for getting more out of your Netflix subscription, including ways you can stop paying as much for the service.